Beauty therapists provide treatments such as facials, massage, laser hair removal, waxing and pedicures.

 You can attend a course or complete an apprenticeship and gain a New Zealand Certificate in Beauty Therapy (Level 4).
 The New Zealand Hair and Beauty Industry Training Organisation (HITO) oversees beauty therapy apprenticeships.

-- New Zealand Association of Registered Beauty Therapists website - information on beauty course providers
+- New Zealand Association of Registered Beauty Therapists website - beauty course providers

-- New Zealand Hair and Beauty Industry Training Organisation (HITO) website - information on beauty therapy apprenticeships
+- New Zealand Hair and Beauty Industry Training Organisation (HITO) website - beauty therapy apprenticeships

 NCEA Level 2 is required to enter tertiary training.
 Useful subjects include health education, biology and maths.